construction

 If you're working in hazmat removal or considering entering the field, the data points to strong job security.
 Focus on the areas where AI is changing the game: learn to work with AI-powered monitoring tools, get comfortable with digital compliance platforms, and embrace the documentation automation that can free you up for the work that actually matters.

 The workers who will thrive are those who combine their irreplaceable physical skills with fluency in the new digital tools that support the job — not replace it.
+Becoming the worker who knows both how to actually remove asbestos and how to operate the drone-based survey platform, the wearable sensor system, and the compliance management software creates a defensible career position that no algorithm can replicate.

 For detailed task-by-task automation data, visit our hazmat removal workers analysis page.

-This analysis was produced using AI-assisted research based on data from Anthropic's labor market impact study, Bureau of Labor Statistics projections, and ONET occupational data.*
+This analysis was produced using AI-assisted research based on data from Anthropic's labor market impact study, Bureau of Labor Statistics projections, and ONET occupational data.\*